Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Violet Bier of Sorrows Style/Joy-in-Adversity Stance.md

   - "[[Secrets of Future Strife]]"
 ---
 *Savoring each breath as though it were her last, the martial artist finds joy in each moment that postpones her end.*
-The stylist gains +1 [[Defense]].
-Successfully defending awards motes equal to the attack roll’s 1s, which can’t exceed the motes spent defending against it.
+The stylist gains +1 Defense.
+Successfully defending awards motes equal to the attack roll’s 1s.
+The stylist can’t gain more than (higher of Essence or 3) motes per round with this Charm.
-## Terrestrial
+### Terrestrial
 These motes are lost if not spent by the end of the stylist’s next turn.